MONASH UNIVERSITY MATHS TEACHING AND LEARNING CENTRE

 The landscape builds upon the existing tree canopy through integration of indigenous tree species, improving outdoor shading and reducing heat gain within the building to the Northern aspect, optimising the environmental services of the landscape.

-Adapting an open grassy woodland condition to the public realm, vegetation can be viewed internally and features local rocks, natural timber and extensive low, flowering shrubs, local wildflowers and grasses.
+Adapting an open grassy woodland condition to the public realm, vegetation can be viewed internally and features local rocks, natural timber and extensive low, flowering robust shrubs, and grasses interspersed with local indigenous vegetation including wildflowers and grasses.